Sustainability in Quality Improvement (SusQI)

-Sustainable QI (or SusQI) recognises that there are finite environmental, social and financial resources available to deliver a high standard of patient care.
-The overall goal of sustainable quality improvement is to maximise sustainable value.
+Sustainability in QI (or SusQI) recognises that there are finite environmental, social and financial resources available to deliver a high standard of patient care.
+The overall goal of sustainability in quality improvement is to maximise sustainable value.
 This means to deliver the best possible health outcomes with minimum financial and environmental costs, while adding positive social value at every opportunity.
 As in standard cost-benefit analysis, the concept can be expressed as an equation, where value = outcomes / costs:

 The Sustainability in Quality Improvement framework (SusQI) is an approach to improving healthcare in a holistic way, by assessing quality and value through the lens of a “triple bottom line”.
 In SusQI, the health outcomes of a service are measured against its environmental, social and economic costs and impacts to determine its “sustainable value”.
 The framework was developed by CSH with partners, including the Royal College of Physicians.

 SusQI embeds the CSH principles of sustainable clinical practice: prevention, patient empowerment and self-care, lean clinical pathways, and low carbon alternatives.

 Including sustainability and resource stewardship in QI allows health professionals to respond to ethical challenges such as climate change and social inequalities.
 It also benefits the QI process itself: inspiring new energy for change, highlighting wastes and opportunities otherwise overlooked, and directing projects systematically towards the highest value improvements.

 SusQI support and learning resources for QI practitioners, healthcare professionals and educators